 Redundancy and Lay Offs

-From 1st January 2011 the provision of statutory redundancy payments and other provisions relating to redundancy was established.
+There is a provision of statutory redundancy payments and other provisions relating to redundancy.
 Employers are recommended to develop a redundancy procedure should it become necessary to consider such steps within their organisation.

-Under the Employment Law 2003, a statement must be made as to what redundancy scheme exists.
+Under the Employment Law 2003, employees should be advised to what redundancy scheme exists.
 The termination of employment provisions provide for statutory notice in addition to any redundancy payment and the length of notice increases with increasing length of service.
 Some organisations in Jersey operate a redundancy policy in which significantly exceeds the statutory provisions that are or will be in place shortly.